 My neurologist started me on Azelect and told me the most important thing I could do was to "exercise! exercise! exercise!"
 (THE BEST ADVICE YOU WILL EVER GET FROM A NEUROLOGIST!)
 I was already a jogger/walker.
 So I decided to increase my mileage and take up yoga.
 I went to my first yoga class the next day.
 It was life-changing.
 The following year I started high intensity interval training (HIIT also called Tabata).

 I tried three medications over the next three months.
 The first was Azelect which is incredibly expensive and caused me a severe dry mouth.
 I quit it after six weeks.
 Next, Amantadine seemed to help my tremor at first but then it lost its effect.
 Finally, I tried Sinemet but didn’t notice any improvement so I quit after five days.

 But then, six months after my diagnosis, I began to notice significant changes taking place; clearly unrelated to medication.
 My face returned to normal expressiveness.
 My strides were longer and my arm swing better.
 Tremors in my right leg began to diminish.
 I was more limber and flexible.
 Over the ensuing five years my symptoms have continued to improve.
 Most people are surprised when I tell them I have PD.
 They say they can’t see any sign of it.

-I am convinced that I have experienced self-induced neuroplasticity with my mindful swift walking, yoga, and high intensity interval training.
+I am convinced that I have experienced self-induced neuroplasticity with mindful swift walking, yoga, and meditation.
 Believing I can help others with PD, I developed this program.